ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 For samples of element documentation, see: [`amp-accordion`](https://github.com/ampproject/amphtml/blob/master/extensions/amp-accordion/amp-accordion.md), [`amp-instagram`](https://github.com/ampproject/amphtml/blob/master/extensions/amp-instagram/amp-instagram.md), [`amp-stream-gallery`](https://github.com/ampproject/amphtml/blob/master/extensions/amp-stream-gallery/amp-stream-gallery.md)

-Note that for Bento upgrades of existing AMP extensions, a `Migration notes` section is required to detail any differences between the newer Bento and prior versions.
+You must add a migration notes section for upgrades of existing AMP extended component.
+It should detail any differences between the new Bento and prior versions.
 For an example, reference the issue filed for [`amp-fit-text`](https://github.com/ampproject/amphtml/issues/28281).

-## Example of using your extension
+## Build an example

-This greatly helps users to understand and demonstrate how your element works, and provides an easy start-point for them to experiment with it.
-This is basically where you actually build AMP HTML and non-AMP HTML documents and use your element in it by creating a file in the local `storybook/` directory, usually with the `Basic.amp.js` file name.
-There should also be a file which uses the component in a Preact environment with the `Basic.js` file name.
-Browse `storybook/` directories in other extensions directories to see examples for other elements and extensions.
-See how to view these samples on a local server in [Using Storybook](#using-storybook)
+Providing an example of your extended Bento component helps users understand how it works.
+It provides an easy starting point for developers to begin experimenting.
+This is where you actually build AMP HTML and non-AMP HTML documents and demonstrate element use.
+Create the file in the local `storybook/` directory, usually with the `Basic.amp.js` filename.
+There should also be a file which uses the component in a Preact environment with the Basic.js file name if applicable.
+Browse `storybook/` directories in other extended component directories to see examples.
+See how to view these samples on a local server in [Using Storybook](#using-storybook).

 Also consider contributing an example to [amp.dev](https://amp.dev/) on